oss-review-toolkit/ort/README.md

 ### PostgreSQL Storage

-To use PostgreSQL to store scan results, use the following configuration:
+To use a database for storing scan results, you need PostgreSQL in at least version 9.4, and a configuration like the
+following:

 ```hocon
 ort {